 Attendance requirements reflect the commitment necessary to receive a meaningful experience from investment in the Leadership Fayette program.
 Participants and their employers must be willing to commit the necessary time to fully participate in the program.

 Participants are required to attend the mandatory orientation retreat and all monthly sessions in their entirety.
 Participants must also commit time necessary to work with classmates on class project.
 While we understand that sometimes an absence is unavoidable, a participant may not miss more than one (1) class session and must complete additional enrichment activities to make up any missed time.

 Leadership Fayette is built on strong fundamental leadership principles.
-The program commences in August with a mandatory retreat consisting of two half-days, including dinner and a late evening activity.
+The program commences in August with a mandatory overnight retreat.
 Class members will participate in a number of team-building, leadership-style exploration exercises and networking activities designed to demonstrate the dynamics of effective leadership.
 Fundamental background information about the community as well as an overview of the class projects will also be discussed during the retreat.

 The class project serves as a central component of the Leadership Fayette experience.
 The project provides participants with an opportunity to turn concepts into workable projects and problem-solving by working in small teams to accomplish a larger mission.
 The project directly correlates with themes explored during class sessions and is a capstone to the Leadership Fayette class experience.
 The project will involve exploration of the civic health of Fayette County including social connectedness, community involvement, political action and participation, and confidence in institutions.
 The project will correlate with similar state and national assessments from which the project is conceived.

 Beyond the monthly class sessions, periodic optional opportunities will be provided for additional enrichment of leadership and community knowledge.
 Examples include a day of optional tours of local industry and attendance at local government meetings.